 Volunteering is an activity that everyone can get involved in and benefit from.
 At Woodstock Primary we promote and encourage pupils’ active citizenship and positive contribution to the school and wider community.
 We offer lots of opportunities for pupils to take on new responsibilities and be involved in successfully supporting the life and work of the school.
-These include elected representatives on our Children’s Council, Eco Committee, Global Gang, E-safety Team and PE & Sport Committee.
-Older pupils can also apply and be interviewed for positions such as Playground Leaders and Librarians, and within classes children can volunteer to take on various responsibilities ranging from lunch duties, to collecting and distributing registers, to helping with the organisation of equipment in assemblies.
+These include elected representatives on our Pupil Parliament.
+Older pupils can also apply and be interviewed for positions such as Playground Leaders and Library Leaders, and within classes children can volunteer to take on various responsibilities.

 We actively promote pupil leadership opportunities, enabling your child to develop valuable communication, organisation and debating skills.
 Providing these key roles of responsibility are paramount to their development and learning experience.